About the Scrutiny Unit

 Following discussions with the relevant select committees, these reviews result in the production of written questions for departments and some times briefing for oral evidence sessions.

-The Scrutiny Unit also aims to improve the quality of financial scrutiny through working with select committees in pressing Departments to improve the quality of the financial information they provide, preparing guidance notes, giving presentations and training to Members and their staff, and identifying examples of best practice.
-The Scrutiny Unit also provides economic support to Select Committees for specific committee inquiries.
+We also aim to improve the quality of financial scrutiny through working with select committees in pressing Departments to improve the quality of the financial information they provide, preparing guidance notes, giving presentations and training to Members and their staff, and identifying examples of best practice.
+We also provide economic support to Select Committees for specific committee inquiries.

-- support for Select Committees, when resources permit, especially in legal and financial areas;
+- support for Select Committees, when resources permit, especially in legal and financial areas, analysis of Impact Assessments and in conducting post-legislative scrutiny;

 - assisting other bodies within the House, for example by supporting the Speaker's Committee on its oversight of the Electoral Commission;